Michael T. Hannan

 The StrataCom Professor of Management and Professor of Sociology, Emeritus

-Michael Hannan is the Stratacom Professor of Management Emeritus in the Graduate School of Business and Professor of Sociology Emeritus in the School of Humanities and Sciences as well as Professor of Organisation Theory at the Durham University Business School.
+Michael Hannan is the Stratacom Professor of Management Emeritus at Stanford Graduate School of Business and Professor of Sociology Emeritus in the School of Humanities and Sciences at Stanford University.

 His major research interests include categories in markets, organizational ecology, sociological methodology, and formal sociological theory.
-His current theoretical research applies dynamic logics to organization theory.
-His current empirical research investigates the emergence of organizational categories and the implications of category membership for organizational identity in several domains, including winemaking in the Italian regions of Piedmont and Tuscany as well as Alsace in France.
+His current theoretical and empirical research investigates the emergence of organizational categories and the implications of category membership for organizational identity in several domains, including winemaking in the Italian regions of Piedmont and Tuscany as well as Alsace in France.

 Professor Hannan has published more than 150 articles in scholarly journals.
 Two of his books have received best book awards from the American Sociological Association.
 He is a fellow of the American Academy of Arts and Sciences, has been a fellow at the Center for Advanced Study in Behavioral Sciences, the Netherlands Institute of Advanced Study, and the International Institute for Applied Systems Analysis, and he received a Guggenheim fellowship.

 - PhD in sociology, University of North Carolina, Chapel Hill, 1970